-The liquor has a sweet flavor and is made with a base of alcohol such as brandy, macerated fruits such as green walnuts, herbs such as mint, thyme, and basil, among others.
+The liquor has a sweet flavor and is made with a base of alcohol, such as brandy, macerated fruits such as green walnuts, and herbs such as mint, thyme, and basil, among others.
 As well as spices such as cinnamon, nutmeg, and cloves.

-In the past, it was a drink that was used for medicinal purposes such as, for example, menstrual pains; hence it was one of the liqueurs that women could drink.
-Each house had its own recipe, and one of the characteristics of its preparation is to make it on St. John’s Day (San Juan) since this is the time when walnuts are at their best.
+In the past, it was a drink that was used for medicinal purposes, such as for example, menstrual pains; hence it was one of the liqueurs that women could drink.
+Each house had its own recipe, and one of the characteristics of its preparation was to make it on St. John’s Day (San Juan) since this is the time when walnuts are at their best.

 Its origin is known to have been passed from generation to generation for many years.
 It consists of a mixture of dry aniseed, sugar, water, liquid coffee, apple, pure chocolate, and five essential herbs: marjoram, mint, lemon verbena, lemon balm, and celery.

 All these ingredients are left to macerate for 24 hours in a pitcher, then filtered several times in a homemade cotton sleeve.
 It is drunk very cold and is usually preferred on holidays.